 Generally, during an inspection a licensed electrician will carry out assessments and test appliances, circuits, and outlets.
 They’ll then hand over a report showing you the potential risks they’ve found, along with recommendations and solutions to fix the issues.

-An electrical safety inspection can bring you the peace-of-mind of keeping yourself and your family safe.
+An electrical safety inspection can bring you the peace-of-mind of keeping you and your family safe.

 2) Check your smoke alarm systems

 Are your smoke alarms still in good working order or are they just ceiling decorations?
-It’s important to make sure that you have a proper number of functional smoke alarms throughout your home.
-This way you keep your family and your home safe at all times.
+It’s important to make sure that you have a proper number of functional smoke alarms throughout your home to keep your family and your home safe at all times.

 Changing the battery at least once a year is another “must do” on your winter electrical safety checklist.
 Not sure when the last time you changed the batter was?
-Try this – change your clock, change your battery!
-Make April 1st the “check-and-replace-the-smoke-alarm-batteries” day.
+Try this – make April 1st the “check-and-replace-the-smoke-alarm-batteries” day.

-Together with a proper maintenance performed by your local electrician, you can always rely on your smoke alarm!
+With proper maintenance performed by your local electrician, you’ll know you can always rely on your smoke alarm.

 3) Test your safety switches

-Safety comes first!
-And so do your safety switches!
+Safety switches are crucial in your home.
 This apparently simple device can switch off the electricity in a circuit – in case of a fault – in as little as 0.3 seconds.
-It is fast enough to save a life in the event of a domestic electrical accident.
+That’s fast enough to save a life in the event of a domestic electrical accident.

-According to Workplace Health and Safety Queensland, safety switches have been compulsory on the power outlet circuits of new homes since the early 1990s.
+Workplace Health and Safety Queensland states that safety switches have been compulsory on the power outlet circuits of new homes since the early 1990s.
 Today, homes with electrical installation extended to include additional lighting and power point circuits must have safety switch protection on both lighting and power point circuits.

 4) Pay attention to where you place electric heaters and light bulbs

 Whether you choose a heat lamp or other types of electric heaters to keep you warm this winter, remember one thing: location, location, location!
-We recommend you to place heaters in open spaces rather than enclosed areas such as under the desk.
-Setting heaters in enclosed spaces could lead to overheating and fire.
+We recommend you place heaters in open spaces rather than enclosed areas such as under the desk, since placing heaters in enclosed spaces could lead to overheating and fire.